jkrosby51/Eng4-Pi-in-the-Sky/README.md

 ### **Josie Muss**

 Hey there!
-I'm Josie, and I'm a member of Charlottesville High School's class of 2023!
+I'm Josie, and I'm currently a student at Cal Poly, and graduated from Charlottesville High School class in 2023.
+This repository documents a project done in 2022 (my Junior year of high school).
 You can find more of my projects on my [Github](https://github.com/jmuss07).
-Any questions for me on either this project or any of others that I've worked on can be sent to me at [jmuss07@charlottesvilleschools.org](mailto:jmuss07@charlottesvilleschools.org).
+Any questions for me on either this project or any of others that I've worked on can be sent to me at [jmuss@calpoly.edu](mailto:jmuss@calpoly.edu).